TingRigger/data-science/README.md

 # data-science
-This repository contains some of my learning materials and exercises towards IBM Data Science Professional Certificates.
+This repository contains some of my learning materials and exercises towards the IBM Data Science Professional Certificates.